mazouri/Easy-BeBetter-ForFuture/README.md

 Plans for 2017, make this year the very important one of my Career life.

-MAKE ME BE BETTER FOR FUTURE.
+MAKE ME BETTER FOR FUTURE.

 ##Include
 1.[EasyAndroid2017](https://github.com/mazouri/EasyAndroid2017)